Basecta/Basecta-hedgerow-grading-tool/README.md

 # Basecta-hedgerow-grading-tool
-a tool for uploading hedgerow images for grading
+A tool for uploading hedgerow images for grading